globalbioticinteractions/ecm-workshop/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need internet access and the ability to download spreadsheet files (.xlsx or .csv) or to use spreadsheet files in [Google Docs/Sheets](https://www.google.com/sheets/about/).
+  you will need internet access and the ability to download spreadsheet files (.xlsx or .csv) or to use spreadsheet files in <a href = "https://www.google.com/sheets/about/">Google Doc/Sheets</a>.

   In addition, you will need an up-to-date web browser.
 </p>
 <p>